-The Seymour is home to four diverse arts companies who develop and present work in our spaces.
+The Seymour is home to three diverse arts companies who develop and present work in our spaces.
 Their dynamic, creative approach makes them companies that we are proud to be associated with.

 The Sydney Improvised Music Association Inc. (SIMA) is a not for profit incorporated association.

 Formed in 1984, it is hard to overestimate the importance of SIMA to the Sydney jazz scene.
 The number of gigs it has organised in that time is also impressive but raw figures don’t begin to tell the whole story.

 The organisation has been a crucial anchor for improvised music in the city, a constant and dynamic presence

 SIMA – led with extraordinary determination, energy and strategic adroitness by Peter Rechniewski - has always put the art form and the musicians first.
 It has championed veteran artists of importance, such as Bernie McGann and John Pochée, and consistently encouraged younger players to develop their talents by giving them opportunities to perform in front of sympathetic audiences.
 The Necks played one of their first gigs for SIMA.

 While maintaining an unstinting commitment to Sydney’s music culture, SIMA has never been parochial.
 Indeed it has embraced and celebrated the international nature of jazz, presenting and touring many important overseas artists from North America and Europe, including Dewey Redman, Geri Allen, Andrew Hill, Steve Lacy, James Carter, Oliver Lake and Horace Tapscott.
 Local musicians often performed with these significant figures, occasions that sometimes had the unintended consequence of emphasising their own originality and prowess.

 SIMA has also regularly presented adventurous ensembles from other parts of the country and fostered good working relationships with organisations, such as the Melbourne Jazz Co-op, that broadly shares its objectives.